kerokero5150/AppleII-VGA-MINI/README.md

 We have GERBER to make these two types of PCBs, but the pin out of the pico board is different for each, so we are still preparing.
 However, if you are making your own, I think another fork of [Briel's version](https://github.com/retrotink/Apple-II-VGA) is easier to assemble.
 We refer to his version for the circuit configuration of the buffer transceivers.<BR><BR>

-It will be sold in our store. *Early February 2024<BR>
+It will be sold 50 USD in our store. *Early February 2024<BR>
 https://en.infinityproducts.co.jp/shop-1